Skip to main content

 For postmenopausal women, a healthy estrobolome is particularly important.
 During this life stage, as ovarian estrogen production declines, the body becomes more sensitive to the estrogen that is available.
 An unhealthy gut can exacerbate the low-estrogen state, potentially increasing the risk for osteoporosis and cardiovascular disease, two conditions where estrogen has a protective role.
 Supporting the estrobolome through diet and lifestyle can help optimize the use of the body’s remaining estrogen and may work synergistically with hormonal optimization protocols.

 This principle extends to medically guided therapies.
-For a woman on (HRT), a well-functioning estrobolome ensures that the supplemented estrogen is metabolized and utilized efficiently.
+For a woman on hormone replacement therapy (HRT), a well-functioning estrobolome ensures that the supplemented estrogen is metabolized and utilized efficiently.
 For a man undergoing Testosterone Replacement Therapy (TRT), where a portion of testosterone is naturally converted to estrogen, managing estrogen levels is a key part of the protocol.

 Anastrozole is often used to block this conversion, but the gut’s role in handling the estrogen that is produced remains a relevant piece of the systemic puzzle.